-If you find yourself needing to dewater without a separate NPDES permit (meaning your project is probably located in the San Francisco Bay region), you will first need to notify the Regional Board of your intent to discharge from dewatering activities.
-The proposed CGP states, "At least 24 hours prior to the beginning of a dewatering discharge, the discharger shall notify the applicable Regional Water Board storm water staff via email of the anticipated dewatering discharge."
-Email addresses can be found in Attachment C of the proposed Permit.
+If you find yourself needing to dewater without a separate NPDES permit, you will first need to notify the Regional Board of your intent to discharge from dewatering activities.
+The CGP states, "At least 24 hours prior to the beginning of a dewatering discharge, the discharger shall notify the applicable Regional Water Board storm water staff via email of the anticipated dewatering discharge."
+Email addresses can be found in Attachment C of the CGP.
 In addition, the QSD must revise the SWPPP to include the dewatering activities and associated BMPs at least 24 hours prior to beginning the dewatering discharge.
-Within 14 days, the amended SWPPP must be uploaded onto SMARTS as a part of a Changeof-Information (COI) which certification by the Legally Responsible Person (LRP).
+Within 14 days, the amended SWPPP must be uploaded onto SMARTS.

 Once discharge and the associated monitoring begin, if there are numeric action level (NAL) exceedances, they must be reported on SMARTS via an Ad-Hoc report within 10 days.
 An NAL exceedance necessitates that the discharge immediately be discontinued and will trigger the need for corrective action that must be documented in another SWPPP amendment and uploaded onto SMARTS within 10 days of the exceedance.